 Choose a unit of any textbook you have used or can borrow and evaluate it by completing the checklist provided in the appendix.
 Follow the instructions below the checklist if you have any difficulty.
 After completing the checklist, you may also want to justify your choices by selecting how particular activities/skills/exercises/components have been developed throughout the unit.
-In this justification, you can use, as a model, the Figures 10-16.
+In this justification, you can use, as a model, Examples 4.1-4.7.